acherm/acherm.github.io/_posts/2019-04-04-DumpingTricksSQL.md

 # Chess games

 We performed large-scale analysis of chess games and gathered around 1 tera of chess engines' evaluations.
 If you're interested, [the article is available](https://hal.inria.fr/hal-01307091) while a snapshot of data is also available [here](http://chess.variability.io/).
-The solution was quite brute force: buy a hard-disk with many teraoctets, dump the database into it, wait one week (true story).
+The solution to backup was quite brute force: buy a hard-disk with many teraoctets, dump the database into it, wait one week (true story).
 Fortunately the brute force copy was possible, that is, copying 1 tera was feasible.

 A not-so-funny experience followed: you want to check that your dump is correct, isn't it?